BrijeshMishra123/Kairos-SDK-Android/README.md

 ## The Enroll Method

 The **enroll** methods let you register a face for later recognition.
 You can enroll a new face, or enroll different photos of an already enrolled for better recognition accuracy.
-There are four flavors of the enroll method available for you to suit your particular use case.
 See the examples below:
 ###Parameters:
 *	Bitmap **image**, or String **image**
 *	String **galleryId**